enso-org/enso/tools/language-server/wstest/README.md

 # wstest

-A tool to send sequence of requests to specified url.
+A tool for sending a sequence of requests to the language server.